If you have a question you would like to see here, please ask via my contact page. You may also find the resources section helpful.

 Do you type or write your books?

 I do both.
-I type chapters up as I go, but I also like carrying a notebook around and scribbling down ideas or sentences, in cafes and on walks or train journeys.
+I type chapters up as I go, but I also like carrying a notebook around and scribbling down ideas or sentences, on walks or train journeys (when we can travel properly again!), and in cafes (when they reopen!).
 The good thing about having your work on a computer is that you can make changes easily and keep making your book better and better.
 The good thing about notebooks is they can go anywhere with you, and you can make a mess in them – lists, doodles, crossings out, things to research…

 What kind of book is Where the World Turns Wild?